 Founded in 1949, UCLA School of Law has garnered a reputation for artful teaching, influential scholarship and enduring innovation.
 As the first public law school in Southern California and the youngest top-ranked law school in the United States, UCLA Law has consistently pushed new boundaries in the study and practice of law.
 Its faculty are influential teachers and scholars, and its 22,000-plus alumni are leaders in government, industry, social justice and the legal profession.
 The school offers students a strong foundation in the law and practical training in a collaborative, intellectually rich environment.

-Alumni live and practice in virtually every state, the District of Columbia, multiple U.S. territories and more than 50 foreign nations.
+Alumni live and practice in all 50 states and more than 55 foreign nations.
 These graduates excel in their chosen fields, from private practice to business to government to public interest and beyond.
 UCLA Law has a long tradition of distinction on the bench, with more than 320 alumni who are serving, or have served, on courts throughout the country.
 96.7% of 2022 J.D. graduates were employed in full-time, long-term Bar Required or J.D.
 Advantage jobs 10 months after graduation.
+18% of students in the class of 2026 are the first in their families to earn college degrees.

 For more information, please visit the School of Law website.